Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     - no self-destruct host function.
     - a smart contract cannot be a baker(miner) of a minted block.
     - CCD cannot be transferred to a smart contract address before a smart contract is initialized at that index.

+.. dropdown:: Is there a smart contract code linter?

+    Yes.
+You can use the `fmt` and `cargo clippy` linter tools as described in the `README <https://github.com/Concordium/concordium-rust-smart-contracts>`_.

 Events:
 =======